 Jeff is focused on the issues that matter to you!
 He defends the Constitution, including the 2nd Amendment, and always puts the People first!

 Addressing Mental Health Issues: Before coming to Lansing, Macomb County was losing funds under a plan to redistribute mental health funding across the state.
 I fought to restore $5 million to Macomb County Community Mental Health.
 Additionally, the Michigan House has made improving mental health services in our state a priority, and through the House C.A.R.E.S.
-Taskforce, we have begun to pass legislation to address issues with delivery of services to those in our mental health community.
+Taskforce, we passed legislation to address issues with delivery of services to those in our mental health community.
 I will continue fighting to ensure that our most vulnerable population receives the services they need!

-Protecting Our Drinking Water and Our Great Lakes: Our water is one of our most precious resources here in Michigan.
+Protecting Our Great Lakes: Our water is one of our most precious resources here in Michigan, and we need to respond quickly to address the risks of PFAS and sewage dumping that threaten our water quality.
 In 2017, the Macomb County sewer collapse threatened the water quality of our local waterways and ultimately, our Great Lakes.
 I led the charge to successfully secure $3 million to help Macomb County repair the damage and protect our water.

-In 2017, we passed legislation that would improve student access to skilled trades training/career technical education so our youth are prepared for the high-paying, in-demand jobs that exist today.
+Jobs and Prosperity: We need to continue creating a climate that allows our residents, and especially our youth, to get an education, find jobs, and pursue happiness with less government, less taxes, and more personal freedom.
+This is how we honor the promises made to the generations who got us here.
+We passed legislation that would improve student access to skilled trades training/career technical education so our youth are prepared for the high-paying, in-demand jobs that exist today.
 I will continue to support opportunities for Michigan residents to obtain the skills needed to be successful in the workforce.